skuknuraknu/myexpense/README.md

 # MyExpense API

-Kotlin- and Spring Boot–based REST API for managing personal expenses, categories, and user accounts.
+Kotlin and Spring Boot based REST API for managing personal expenses, categories, and user accounts.
 The service provides CRUD-style endpoints to track spending, organize transactions by category, and manage user roles.
 Data is persisted in PostgreSQL, with schema versioning and migrations handled through Flyway.

 ## Tech Stack
 - Kotlin 1.9